By Atonement Licensing Advisory

 The quote is anchored on a deployment forecast the account team builds with you, then padded.
 A larger committed pool earns a deeper headline discount, which is the incentive the seller uses to push the number up.
 The first quote is built to protect margin and to lock a commitment that runs ahead of your real consumption curve, because unused credits that expire at term end are pure margin for the vendor.

 Palo Alto Networks runs a fiscal year that ends July 31, with quarter ends that drive discounting behavior.
 The account team carries a quota and an incentive to grow your committed credit value and to add platforms.
-Knowing the calendar and the forecast gives you two of the seams you need.
+Knowing the calendar and owning the forecast gives you the two seams you need before any commercial conversation starts.

 | Lever | What it does | When it works best |